ortus-docs/commandbox-docs/packages/endpoints/file.md

 ## In box.json

-You can specify packages from file endpoitns as dependencies in your `box.json` in this format.
+You can specify packages from file endpoints as dependencies in your `box.json` in this format.
 Remember, JSON requires that backslashes be escaped.

 ```javascript
 {